Tuesday Trippin’ Aug 9

 The computer breaking was a last straw.
 I’m not sure I even mentioned that the crank on Russ’s bike finally gave it up.
 We bought a refurbed vintage Schwinn last night for Russ to ride while he teaches himself to rebuild his Giant (incidentally we learned last night that Giant built the Schwinn too, just before going out on their own to become the worlds largest maker of bicycles).
 We were inching toward needing to update/re-script the video before all of this happened, these things happening all together got us there.

 I got a bit of a reset when I went in to have the computer looked at.
-The date of a warranty repair made me realize I hadn’t been working this as long as it felt.
+The date of a warranty repair made me realize I hadn’t been working this as long as it felt like I had.
 I’ve worked at this harder than was practical to the rest of my life for almost two years now, but the Blitzkrieg of personal, national and world level events really stretched the sense of time and it felt like so much longer.
-Instead of the old normal “OMG I can’t believe that was ten years ago, it feels like yesterday!” the new norm is “That was last year?
+Instead of the old normal “OMG I can’t believe that was ten years ago.
+It feels like yesterday!”
+Current times are so intense they drag out. the new norm is “That was last year?
 It feels like a lifetime ago.”

 And then I deleted it.